jrroman/EvergreenWiki/Project-Files.md

     tags: ["1", "taggy"]     # OPTIONAL string or array of strings to tag the axis value
     batchtime: 3600          # OPTIONAL how many minutes to wait before scheduling new tasks of this variant
     modules: "enterprise"    # OPTIONAL string or array of strings for modules to include in the variant
+    stepback: false          # OPTIONAL whether to run previous commits to pinpoint a failure's origin (on by default)
   - name: "v2"
     # and so on...
 ```

-During evaluation, axes are evaluated from *top to bottom*, so earlier axis values cab have their fields overwritten by values in later-defined axes.
+During evaluation, axes are evaluated from *top to bottom*, so earlier axis values can have their fields overwritten by values in later-defined axes.
 There are some important things to note here:

-ONE: The `variables` and `tags` fields are _not_ overwritten by later values, but rather merged into.
+*ONE:* The `variables` and `tags` fields are _not_ overwritten by later values, but rather merged into.

-TWO: Axis values can reference variables defined in previous axes.
+*TWO:* Axis values can reference variables defined in previous axes.
 Say we have four distros: windows_small, windows_big, linux_small, linux_big.
 We could define axes to create variants the utilize those distros by doing: